snoopdave/vagrant-ubuntu-usergrid/README.md

-# VagrantFile that launches a Usergrid 1.0 Virtual Machine
+# VagrantFile that launches a Usergrid "two-dot-o" Virtual Machine

 The VagrantFile in this directory starts a Virtual Machine (VM) that runs the Usergrid Stack and Portal at http://10.1.1.161:8080 on your machine.

-It installs and starts Cassandra, installs and starts Tomcat, installs and configures Usergrid 1.0 Stack and Portal to run on Tomcat.
+It installs and starts Cassandra, ElasticSearch and Tomcat.
+It installs and configures Usergrid Stack and Portal to run on Tomcat.

+The code comes from the "two-dot-o" branch of the Usegrid Git repo, which represents and unreleased experimental version of Usergrid.

 ## How to launch the VM